epoch-rand/opticalFlow/README.md

 ![GitHub Logo](/images/logo.png)
 Format: ![Alt Text](url)

-#### Dense Motion Estimation of an Image Sequence
+#### Dense Motion Estimation
-Abstract: *An implementation of the Farneback approach for dense motion estimation of an image sequence.
+Abstract: *An implementation of the Farneback approach for dense motion estimation.
 Computing the optical flow vector for every pixel of each frame, we are able to infer the direction and velocity of both object and camera.*

 Project ID: 8yGuHp7y